nchopin/best-practices-collaborative-latex/README.md

 ## .gitignore

-As explained in the course, when you use git to keep track of a LaTeX document, it is best to keep track of only the **source files** (i.e., *.tex, *.bib, plus figures typically in pdf format).
+As explained in the course, when you use git to keep track of a LaTeX document, it is best to keep track of the **source files** (i.e., *.tex, *.bib, plus figures typically in pdf format) only.
 We want to tell git to ignore:

 * the intermediary files  generated during compilation (log, aux, etc.).